Your guide to digital marketing terminology

 A type of ad targeting for use with Amazon’s Sponsored Display and Sponsored Products.
 Both Sponsored Display and Sponsored Products allow brands to customize ad information that displays at key locations in relevant search results.Read more

 Strategies used to build interest for a mobile app and then more importantly, convince users to download.
 The campaign seeks to increase the engagement of users in and out of the app, through tactics such as ads within app stores and in-app messaging.Read more

-Targeted advertisement that appears when consumers search for products in the Apple App Store.Read more
+Targeted advertisements that appears when consumers search for products on the App Store.Read more

 The average amount that a marketing campaign spends on achieving one conversion.
 Cost per acquisition (CPA) can be calculated by dividing the costs of a campaign by the number of successful conversions, whether that means new leads, new followers, or new users.